hairyf/overlastic/docs/react/index.md

 # @overlastic/react

-@overlastic/react is used to define Overlay components in React, supporting both imperative and declarative usage!
+`@overlastic/react` is used to define overlay components in React, supporting both imperative and declarative usage!

 ::: code-group